caripizza/lab-04-guess-or-hang/LAB.md

 1. Gallows - displays the parts of the body as the user guesses incorrectly.
 2. Word to Guess - Blank lines for each letter in the word.
 Shows the letters when correctly guessed.
+    * There are many ways to accomplish this
+    * One way:
-    * Because we haven't got to dynamic element creation, you will need as many letters as your longest word.
+        * You will need as many letters as your longest word.
-    * You can give an id like `letter-0`, `letter-1`, `letter-2`, etc. in order to address by index, i.e.
+        * You can give an id like `letter-0`, `letter-1`, `letter-2`, etc.
-    `document.getElementById('letter-' + i)`
+        * address by index, i.e. `document.getElementById('letter-' + i)`
 3. Guess Letter - A form with an input and button for guessing a letter.
 You can use `maxlength="1"` attribute on the input to limit to one letter and `required` attribute to require at least one letter
+    * Or you can come up with a different UI paradigm!
 4. Letters Guessed - A list of letters guessed so far (correct and incorrect)
 5. Number of Guesses - Shows how many total guesses have been made
 6. Message - A place to show messages (like win or lose)